WICG/storage-foundation-api-explainer/README.md

 *   Distribute a Wasm module for WebSQL, allowing developers to us it across browsers and opening the door to removing the unsupported API from Chrome
-*   Allow a music production website to operate on large amounts of media, by relying on NativeIO’s performance and direct buffered access to offload sound segments to disk instead of holding them in memory
+*   Allow a music production website to operate on large amounts of media, by relying on Storage Foundation API’s performance and direct buffered access to offload sound segments to disk instead of holding them in memory
 *   Provide a persistent [Emscripten](https://emscripten.org/) filesystem that outperforms [IDBFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-idbfs)
 and has a simpler implementation

-Note: We are actively considering alternative names for NativeIO, expect it to change in the future.
-We’ll keep the current name as a placeholder until then.

 ### Why does the web need another storage API?